Ast0n1sh/carsleepalert/README.md

   - `File Splitter & Reassembler.py` : Script and GUI for splitting files and reassembling files.

   - `Car Sleep Alert.py` : The project source code

+Note: Since model is already splitted just use the code block 2 of "File Splitter & Reassembler.py" for reassembling the splitted files.
+A GUI should open after executing the code then Select the folder which contains the splitted model files and choose the path and name to save it into single file.